 John Doe: You will accept my apology, won't you?
 I feel like saying more, but I don't want to ruin the surprise.

-William Somerset: People don't want a hero, they want to eat cheeseburgers, play the lotto and watch television.
+William Somerset: But you gotta be a, a hero.
+You want to be a champion.
+Well, let me tell you.
+People don't want a champion.
+They want to eat cheeseburgers, play the lotto and watch television.

-David Mills: Fuckin' Dante... poetry-writing faggot!
+David Mills: [Banging a book in frustration] Fuckin' Dante... poetry-writing faggot!
 Piece of shit, motherfucker!

 William Somerset: We'll just talk to him.